Jerome: In art

-Jerome is also often depicted with a lion, in reference to the popular hagiographical belief that Jerome had tamed a lion in the wilderness by healing its paw.
+Jerome is also often depicted with a lion, in reference to the popular hagiographical belief that Jerome once tamed a lion in the wilderness by healing its paw.
 The source for the story may actually have been the second century Roman tale of Androcles, or confusion with the exploits of Gerasimus (Jerome in later Latin is "Geronimus"); it is "a figment" found in the thirteenth-century Golden Legend by Jacobus de Voragine.
 Hagiographies of Jerome talk of his having spent many years in the Syrian desert, and artists often depict him in a "wilderness", which for West European painters can take the form of a wood.

 From the late Middle Ages, depictions of Jerome in a wider setting became popular.
 He is either shown in his study, surrounded by books and the equipment of a scholar, or in a rocky desert, or in a setting that combines both aspects, with him studying a book under the shelter of a rock-face or cave mouth.
 His study is often shown as large and well-provided for, he is often clean-shaven and well-dressed, and a cardinal's hat may appear.
 These images derive from the tradition of the evangelist portrait, though Jerome is often given the library and desk of a serious scholar.
 His attribute of the lion, often shown at a smaller scale, may be beside him in either setting.
 The subject of "Jerome Penitent" first appears in the later 15th century in Italy; he is usually in the desert, wearing ragged clothes, and often naked above the waist.
 His gaze is usually fixed on a crucifix and he may beat himself with his fist or a rock.
+In one of Georges de La Tour's 17th century French versions of St. Jerome his penitence is depicted alongside his red cardinal hat.

 Jerome is often depicted in connection with the vanitas motif, the reflection on the meaninglessness of earthly life and the transient nature of all earthly goods and pursuits.
 In the 16th century Saint Jerome in his study by Pieter Coecke van Aelst and workshop, the saint is depicted with a skull.
 Behind him on the wall is pinned an admonition, Cogita Mori ("Think upon death").
 Further reminders of the vanitas motif of the passage of time and the imminence of death are the image of the Last Judgment visible in the saint's Bible, the candle and the hourglass.

+Both Agostino Carracci and Domenichino portrayed Jerome's last communion.

 Jerome is also sometimes depicted with an owl, the symbol of wisdom and scholarship.
 Writing materials and the trumpet of final judgment are also part of his iconography.